romansavrulin/lsd_slam/README.md

 # Running

 This version of LSD builds as a library.
-It does not contain an application (it quickly results in lots of additional dependencies for loading config files and images).
+It does not contain an application (it quickly adds lots of additional dependencies for loading config files and images).

 See [lsd-slam-pangolin-gui](https://github.com/amarburg/lsd-slam-pangolin-gui) for a